docker/docs/compose/migrate.md

 For most projects, switching to Compose V2 requires no changes to the Compose YAML or your development workflow.

-It's recommend that you adapt to the new preferred way of running Compose V2, which is to use `docker compose` instead of `docker-compose`.
+It's recommended that you adapt to the new preferred way of running Compose V2, which is to use `docker compose` instead of `docker-compose`.
 This provides additional flexibility and removes the requirement for a `docker-compose` compatibility alias.

 However, Docker Desktop continues to support a `docker-compose` alias to redirect commands to `docker compose` for convenience and improved compatibility with third-party tools and scripts.